mgmarino/Orcas/README.md

 # Orcas

 Orcas is a clone of a ORCA couchapp made originally by Mark Howe.
+This repo is for exploration and customization.

 ## Requirements